 How many A-Levels should you take?
 That all depends on the Degree course that you are looking to study at University.
-As a general guide, the usual requirement for any Degree is at least three A-Level subjects.
+As a general guide, the usual requirement for any Degree is at least three A-Level subjects (or 112 UCAS points).
 The subjects themselves, can be a combination of both subjects of interest and required, for example, if you wanted to study Law at University, you would need three A-levels, of which one must be in English.
 Interestingly enough though, you don’t have to hold an A-level in Law to study Law at University!

 The usual way for students to decide on the number of A-Levels they should take all starts with the Degree they want to study at University.
 A quick Google or UCAS search will quickly be able to tell you the number of A-Levels you will most likely need for a certain Degree, along with the subjects that you can choose from.
 Offers of places on Degree courses are based on the number of UCAS points you hold after completing your qualifications.
 So for example, an end result of ABB would mean you held a total of 128 UCAS points, as an A grade is worth 48 points and B grade worth 40 points.

 What’s the Maximum Number of A-levels you can take at Once?

 The maximum number of A-Levels any one student can take in one exam period is five.
 Which equates to approximately 1,750 hours of study time.
 Which even over 2 years, is a lot of study time to fit in.
 Some students opt to hedge their bets by taking more A-Levels than the stated requirement, this way, if they don’t quite hit the grades required, the spread of their results will still provide them with sufficient UCAS points.
 However, opting to take more than the needed amount of A-Levels can be detrimental to your final results, as you run the risk of spreading yourself too thinly with study time.

 Do Mature Students need to take a Different Number of Subjects?